cdapio/hydrator-plugins/transform-plugins/docs/ValueMapper-transform.md

 Properties
 ----------
-**mapping:** Contains three fields as **source field, lookup table name, target field**.
-Defines mapping of source field to target field and lookup table name for the specified source field.
+**mapping:** Defines mapping of source field to target field and mapping table name for the specified source field.
+Contains three fields separated by ":" as **source field, mapping table name, target field**.
 Here **source field** support only of STRING type.

-**defaults:** Contains a key value pair of source field and its default value in case if the input value is NULL/EMPTY or if the lookup value is not present.
-If no default value has been provided, then the current input field value will be assigned to the target field.
+**defaults:** Contains a key value pair of source field and its default value in case if the source field value is NULL/EMPTY or if the mapping value is not present.
+If no default value has been provided, then the source field value will be mapped to target field.
 Value accepted is of STRING NULLABLE type only.

 Example
 -------
-Suppose that user takes the input data(employee details) through the csv file or any other source and wants to apply value mapper on certain field
+Suppose user takes the input data(employee details) through stream and wants to apply value mapper transform plugin on designation field

+Plugin JSON Representation will be:

     {
         "name": "ValueMapper",